Building A Matcha Tea Shop Case Study

 Legal “stuff” was a long, detailed process.
 It was mission-critical not to miss anything to avoid delays in our grand opening or risking the potential of being shut down.

-The first was applying for a food license.
+The first was applying for a food licence.
 This meant:

 1. At least one person needed a level 3 food hygiene certification (this took 5 hours per person).
-We were lucky to have this already, so this transferred to the new location.
+We were lucky to have this person already at Pearl Lemon Cafe, so this was transferred to the new location.

 2. We needed to have public liability insurance (this meant hunting and getting quotes).
-We had a tough time with this as we also did catering, so we needed close to 1 million in coverage for public liability due to serving food.
-Again back to the agent, we went to add on another location.
+We had a tough time with this as we also did catering on the side, so we needed close to 1 million in coverage for public liability due to serving food.
+We went back to the agent we already had and asked them to just add another location to the plan.

 3. We had to build a fire safety analysis (to prove we were safe).
-This was a surprisingly tough document to build as we had to show everything was up to code and everything was fully mapped out.
-An old floorplan was shared with us, but we had to redo it fully.
+This was a surprisingly tough document to build, as we had to show everything was up to code and fully mapped out.
+An old floor plan was shared with us, but we had to redo it to meet the legal requirements.

-4. We had to build a HACCP (this over 50-page document was built to show we can handle any issue or potential hazard from mould to spoilage to fire or flood).
-This took close to a week to build fully, with a template guiding us.
-If there could be a contaminant, we had to list what it was, how it could happen and how to prevent and handle the situation- from chemicals to glass to illness and everything in between.
-We were gladly able to use the same document and do a rebrand because it was the same as our first.
+4. We had to build a HACCP (a 50-page document showing we can handle any issue or potential hazard, from mould to spoilage to fire or flood).
+This took close to a week to build, with a template guiding us.
+If there could be a contaminant, we had to list what it was, how it could happen, and how to prevent and handle the situation—from chemicals to glass to illness and everything in between.
+Luckily, we already had something similar from our other two shops.

-5. Prove we have a waste and rubbish contract.
-This was simple and most of the time was spent finding the best price for the best service.
+5. Prove we have a waste management contract.
+This was simple, and most of the time, we were only focused on finding the best price for the best service.
 We did end up keeping the existing contract for ease.

-Other legal items that came next were registering our logo as a trademark so no one could pretend to be us, going through alcohol license courses and tests (this one was another two-week process) and getting a premises license to serve alcohol.
+Other legal items that came next were registering our logo as a trademark so no one could pretend to be us, going through alcohol licence courses and tests (this one was another two-week process) and getting a premises licence to serve alcohol.
 The owner at least gladly signed over the rights to the trademark, so we owned it.

 Delivery Platforms